Interviews

 Luke: I'll let Staton answer that.
 We're all on the same page, but he knows how to get to the point better.

 Staton: Yeah, I appreciate that, Luke.
 It's actually changed quite a bit, at least since I started.
-I would say probably at the start, it was a little more, maybe, pop rock with the song "Save Me," and then some other songs came out.
-It started getting a little more heavier and going into the more metalcore genre, which is what a lot of us enjoy.
-Then, I would say probably over the past 2-3 months, we started with a newer producer, Christian from Further Within, a really great guy.
-Luke and myself are very inspired by electronic music as well as metalcore, and so over the past several months we've been working to incorporate more of that into more of the dark-synth wave type sound that you're kind of hearing now with Bad Omens, DaySeeker, Kingdom of Giants, and other bands.
+I would say probably at the start, it was a little more, maybe, pop rock with the song "Save Me," and then we started releasing other songs.
+Our music started getting a little more heavier and going into the more metalcore genre, which is what a lot of us enjoy.
+Then, I would say probably over the past 2-3 months, we started working with a newer producer, Christian from Further Within, he's a really great guy.
+Luke and myself are also very inspired by electronic music as well as metalcore, and so over the past several months we've been working to incorporate that into more of the dark-synth wave type sound that you're kind of hearing now with Bad Omens, DaySeeker, Kingdom of Giants, and other bands.
 It seems right now that we're really happy to be in that spot.
 So, it was a page-turner for us, and we're really happy with where we're at right now.

 Where do you typically find inspiration when writing and developing new songs?

-Luke: I think me and Staton both kind of have some connection when we work on music that's different.
-It's like a connection that just happens where both people come together as one, but Staton, if you have something.
+Luke: I think me and Staton both have some connection when we work on music that's different.
+It's like a connection that just happens where both people come together as one, but Staton, if you have something to add to that.

 Staton: I mean, Luke is pretty much spot on.
-He does the singing, I do the drums, but we also do stuff with producing as well individually.
-So, we really spent the time and effort becoming better with all of our own skills.
-With singing and drums, I scream as well, but really hone in on producing.
-At least for me, with inspiration, when it comes to writing, it's personal life.
+He does the singing, and I do the drums, but we also do things with producing as well individually.
+So, we really spent the time and effort becoming better with all of our own skills, including singing and drums, and I do scream as well.
+At least for me, my inspiration when it comes to writing comes from my personal life.
 Just stuff that I'm going through.
-I do a lot of stuff outside in nature; being outside helps me be more inspirational.
+I do a lot of things outside in nature; being outside helps me be more inspirational.
 I actually think of a lot of stuff while I'm driving in the car, surprisingly enough.
 That seems to be my go-to for being creative.
-Yeah, but Luke is pretty much spot on.
-We have good synergy, as well as the other members of the band.
-In terms of the creative mindset, we want to go.
+We have good synergy, as do the other members of the band, in terms of the creative mindset we want to go for.

 What inspired your latest track, "Afterlife," and what does it represent to you on a personal or emotional level?

 Luke: I think going into the new year, one of our biggest goals was to try creating something that was a lot different.
 So, we all love Dayseeker big time.
-We all loved what they did with their last album and wanted to incorporate some of that stuff into what we are doing now.
-I feel like a lot of metalcore and a lot of metal music kind of all sound the same.
-It's rather a risk of taking that leap of faith and doing something different and trying to see if that does anything, but it was about cancer, to me personally.
-I know all the guys; everybody has gone through something like that.
-What's cool about it too is how we write; we all tell our own story in just different parts of the song.
-So, that's just how creativity works and things like that with us.
+We loved what they did with their last album and wanted to incorporate some of that stuff into what we are doing now.
+I feel like a lot of metalcore and metal music kind of sound the same at times.
+It's rather a risk of taking that leap of faith and doing something different and trying to see if that does anything, but the song was about cancer, to me personally.
+I know all the guys have gone through something similar to that.
+What's cool about it too is how we write and tell our own story in different parts of the song.
+So, that's how creativity works with us.
 I wrote most of the vocals based off my grandmother, who passed away from cancer, and kind of what I went through after that.
-Just dark times and going through the hard phase of grief and not feeling like you can really get out of that.
+The feeling of a dark time and going through the hard phase of grief and not feeling like you can really get out of that.

 Were there any specific moments or lines in the song that felt especially important to get right?

-Staton: I'll tell you what.
-While you think of that, I'll say for me.
-I think for me, I love the entire song.
+Staton: I think for me, I love the entire song.
 It is a little bit different than what we had done previously.
 A little bit more emotional, in terms of grief.
-So, for me, the entire song was a big deal, and I was really just following through that.
-I love the ending part when it gets a little bit more screamy with Dani, so that was a really big thing to have him own the screams and build the song up for more calm into something more heavier, then relieve the song at the very end with more calmness.
+I love the ending of the song, when it gets a little bit more screamy with Dani, so that was a really big thing to have him own the screams and build the song up from the more calm sections into something heavier, then relieve the song at the very end again with more calmness.

 How did you approach the sonic direction of "Afterlife" compared to your previous releases?

 Luke: Well, the funny part about it is the song today is not the song that it was when we first wrote it.
 It was completely different.
-I think passing it off to Christian was one of the best moves that we have done, and it kind of sparked a lot for us too.
+I think passing it off to Christian was one of the best moves that we could have done.
 Working on that song sparked a lot of new ideas and helped us find the direction that we wanted to take.
 It's just one of those songs.
 Staton and I both have listened to it over 500 times, so I wish we could have that feeling of hearing it again for the first time and being like, "Yup, we made that."

-Station: We definitely have a lot of hours on that song.
-I would say too, especially working with Christian, and with some of the newer stuff we're doing, it was a transition period of exploring sounds, like I said before.
-So continuing off of that, I'm personally very happy with what we're doing.
+Staton: We definitely have a lot of hours on that song.
+Especially working with Christian, and with some of the newer stuff we're doing, it was a transition period of exploring new sounds.
+So we are continuing off of that, and I'm personally very happy with what we're doing now.

 How do you balance staying true to your identity while continuing to evolve musically?
 What outside influences play the greatest role in shaping your music?